Brian Wilson Presents Smile: Studio recording

 Motivated by the positive reception, Wilson agreed to record a studio version of Smile after two weeks of consideration.
 Recording began on April 13, 2004 with his ten-piece touring band, augmented by a ten-piece string section and an acoustic bassist.
-The basic tracks were recorded at Sunset Sound Recorders in four days, with overdubbing and mixing continuing until July with some stops at engineer Mark Linett's Your Place or Mine studio.
+The basic tracks were recorded at Sunset Sound Recorders in four days, with vocals, additional overdubbing and mixing done at engineer Mark Linett's Your Place or Mine studio.

 When played live, digital keyboards were used to replicate the sound of various instruments such as harpsichord and tack piano, and electric drums were used in place of timpanis.
 These digital keyboards were kept for the album's recording, though a real upright piano and timpani was used.
 Some alterations were also made to tracks' specific arrangements, since they had been arranged with an audience in mind, along with the logistics of only having ten performers on stage.
 Linett explained: "For the studio version of Smile, Brian and the band eliminated some of the flourishes that were designed just for live performance and substantially reworked the instrumental arrangements."
 Most engineering for the album followed practices that were common during the 1960s, and tracks were recorded and sequenced in discrete sections the same as they would have been on the original Smile.
 The vocals were recorded using a Universal Audio tube mixing console identical to the one used by the Beach Boys at United Western Recorders in the 1960s.

 The album was recorded onto a custom Pro Tools HD rig.
 Mixing was completed in late July, just as the band were to begin their tour of Europe.
 Wilson mostly avoided the mixing sessions.
 Linett said, "Brian would come in, make comments, take stuff home, then make more comments.
 The third time he came in, I gave him a CD and I said: 'Hey, there it is.
 Smile, ready to play on your CD player.'
 I swear you could see something change in him.
 And he's been different ever since."
 According to Sahanaja, Wilson held the CD to his chest and said, "'I'm going to hold this dear to my heart.'
 He was trembling."